acm-cui/website-community/conference/index.md

                     </table>

                     <h4 class="pt-4 fw-medium">Programme statistics</h4>
-                    <p>Numbers exclude submissions which were incomplete at the submission deadline but do include those which were desk rejected without entering the peer review process.</p>
+                    <p>Submission numbers exclude those which were incomplete at the time of the submission deadline.
+Submissions which were desk or early rejected, e.g., due to incorrect formatting or inclusion of author details during anonymous peer review, are included in the overall numbers.</p>
                     <table class="w-100 mb-2 text-center">
                       <thead>
                         <tr class="fw-medium border-bottom">